Kingxukai/linux/Documentation/fb/ep93xx-fb.rst

 		},
 	};

-Note that the pixel clock value is in pico-seconds.
-You can use the KHZ2PICOS macro to convert the pixel clock value.
+Note that the woke pixel clock value is in pico-seconds.
+You can use the KHZ2PICOS macro to convert the woke pixel clock value.
 Most other values are in pixel clocks.
 See Documentation/fb/framebuffer.rst for further details.